tsuereth/glog/content/post/2018/01/21_escapethegame.md

 And then it's over.
 In <b>ten minutes</b>.

 This free game is over two years old, and I guess it was supposed to serve as a demo for a fuller release?
-But the "Episode 1" DLC still has a {{% abslink href="2018/01/21/early-access-late-release/" %}}release date{{% /abslink %}} of "2017 Q1" -- and the creator seems to have abandoned this idea in favor of an <a href="http://steamcommunity.com/games/739540/announcements/detail/1458464431500823759">ARG</a> that will lead up to <a href="http://store.steampowered.com/app/739540/Break_the_Game/">a sequel</a>... maybe.
+But the "Episode 1" DLC still has a [release date](%site.BaseURL%2018/01/21/early-access-late-release/) of "2017 Q1" -- and the creator seems to have abandoned this idea in favor of an <a href="http://steamcommunity.com/games/739540/announcements/detail/1458464431500823759">ARG</a> that will lead up to <a href="http://store.steampowered.com/app/739540/Break_the_Game/">a sequel</a>... maybe.

 Well, good luck with all that!